moq-wg/moq-transport/draft-ietf-moq-transport.md

 End Subscriber:

-: A subscriber that independently initiates a subscription.
+: A subscriber that initiates a subscription and does not send the data on to other subscribers.

 Relay: